tuomasvalkamo/tuomasvalkamo-com/content/blog/CMS-course/week-2/index.md

 ---
-title: Package-File-Service - Configuration Management Systems Week 2
+title: Running Daemons with Salt
 date: "2022-11-09T17:46:37.121Z"
-description: Learning idempotence, master-minion architecture, Salt, remote execution, infrastructure as code.
+description: How to configure Daemons using Salt.
+Running Salt master and minion on the same machine.
+tags:
+  - CMS
 ---

+Week 2 of Configuration Management Systems course.

 Course material: https://terokarvinen.com/2022/palvelinten-hallinta-2022p2/